-Historic Sites of Manitoba: Air Observers School No. 5 (Winnipeg)
+Historic Sites of Manitoba: No. 5 Air Observers School (Winnipeg)

-The Air Observers School No. 5 (AOS) was a component of the Commonwealth Air Training Plan (CATP) during the Second World War.
+The No. 5 Air Observers School (AOS) was a component of the Commonwealth Air Training Plan (CATP) during the Second World War.
 It was built in 1940 on this 60-acre site, located at the southwest corner of Ellice Avenue and Ferry Road, in the then-municipality of St. James (now a suburb of Winnipeg) by the Claydon Company Limited of St. Vital.
 The facility included double-sized hangars; storage buildings; repair depots; mess and quarters for officers, airmen, and non-commissioned officers; guard houses; workshops; telegraph buildings, and copious amounts of concrete to provide the necessary taxi-ways and runways at Stevenson Field.

-Also part of the larger complex was a 15-acre aircraft wing factory situated along Berry, from Ellice Avenue to Sargent Avenue, and the 30-acre Repair Depot No. 8 on the north side of Ellice Avenue from Berry Street to Sackville Street.
+Also part of the larger complex was a 15-acre aircraft wing factory situated along Berry, from Ellice Avenue to Sargent Avenue, and the 30-acre No. 8 Repair Depot on the north side of Ellice Avenue from Berry Street to Sackville Street.
 These facilities employed around 900 and 480 civilians, respectively.

-From 28 October to 5 December 1940, the site was home to the Elementary Flying Training School No. 14 prior to its relocation to a facility in the Rural Municipality of Portage la Prairie.
+From 28 October to 5 December 1940, the site was home to the No. 14 Elementary Flying Training School prior to its relocation to a facility in the Rural Municipality of Portage la Prairie.
 During this time, a fleet of 25 Tiger Moth aircraft were supplied by the Winnipeg Flying Club to the Central Manitoba Flying School Limited.

 On 5 December 1940, AOS staff moved in and took command of the site.
 To run the new school, the Winnipeg Air Observers School Limited (WAOSL) was formed by the commercial aviation firms of Wings Limited and Starratt Airways.
 Led by company President R. W. Starratt, other senior staff included Vice-President T. N. Clayton, General Manager M. E. Ashton, H. S. Scarth, Roy Brown, Secretary D. S. Ormond, Operations Manager William A. “Bill” Straith, and William Benedickson.